Explore Portugal’s hidden gems with a private luxury tour from Lisbon to Faro. Enjoy personalized service and flexible stops in comfort.

 During the Middle Ages, Portimão was conquered by the Muslims and later by the Knights of the Order of Santiago in 1290, and elevated to a town in 1453.
 In the following centuries, the construction of the fortresses of São João (Ferragudo) and Santa Catarina (Praia da Rocha) provided greater security against pirate attacks.

-The great economic development of Portimão occurred in the 19th century with the canning industry and the intensification of fishing, becoming one of the main fishing ports in Portugal.
-Industrial growth led to the construction of the bridge in the river area, reinforcing the port’s role in the local economy.
+The significant economic development of Portimão occurred in the 19th century with the canning industry and the intensification of fishing, becoming one of Portugal’s main fishing ports.
+Industrial growth led to the construction of a bridge in the river area, reinforcing the port’s role in the local economy.
 In 1924, Portimão was elevated to city status and continued to expand urbanly.

 Duration: 1 hour